-New Build FAQ
+New Housing FAQ

 The Northern Society for Domestic Peace is preparing to build 12 units of safe supportive housing next to our Passage Transition House.
 This project will house women and children who are rebuilding their lives after leaving violence or family conflict and will also house young pregnant and parenting mothers in need of affordable housing and parenting supports.
 If you have any questions or concerns you can contact Airika Owen or Carol Seychuk at 250-847-9000.